westridgegroup/oghma-arrangement/README.md

 ### Notes:
 This project follows the standard West Ridge Group OpenTofu famework, state container name and state key information is in the tfvars file. \
+This project assumes an existing MS Entra ID with specific security groups already exists \
-The user_groups variable is read at execution time to populate the access control policy \
+This project assumes an existing Unity Catalog in the region that the databricks workspace will be created in. ] The user_groups variable is read at execution time to populate the access control policy \
 [OpenTofu](https://opentofu.org) open source fork of Terraform, we switch to OpenTofu due to the [Terraform licensing change](https://www.hashicorp.com/en/license-faq) in August 10th of 2023.